arakoodev/FlySpring/README.md

 ## 🪅 Getting Started

 It's Spring !
 Just two steps.
-1. Install the `Spring-dependency/autoroute` plugin first. use `mvn install` inside the directory
+1. Go to `flyfly` directory and use `mvn install` inside the directory.
-2. After that, Run any example from `Examples` using maven.
+2. After that, copy this jar to any one of the example projects from `Examples` and run `java -jar flyfly-0.0.1-SNAPSHOT.jar run`

 ## 🧐 Contributing Guidelines (There is only one)